NethServer/nethsecurity-docs/reverse_proxy.rst

 Additional information:

 - Headers sent to destination server: X-Forwarded-Proto, X-Forwarded-For, X-Real-IP are always sent.
-- Certificate validation: of the destination uses HTTPS, the certificate is not validated to avoid errors on misconfigured servers.
+- Certificate validation: if the destination uses HTTPS, the certificate is not validated to avoid errors on misconfigured servers.
 - WebSocket support: all reverse proxies automatically support WebSockets.

 .. _certificates-section: